As the largest annual donor to global health, the U.S. is a leader in addressing global health challenges and ensuring healthier futures for everyone.

 Why Does the U.S. Invest in Global Health?

 - It protects Americans – Global health affects everyone because disease knows no borders.
 Recent outbreaks of Ebola and the Middle East Respiratory Syndrome Coronavirus (MERS-CoV), as well as other threats, such as avian flu or tuberculosis (TB), show how an interconnected world has increased our vulnerability to health threats.

-- It saves America money and helps build economic partnerships – Some health challenges such as HIV/AIDS and neglected tropical diseases can have a major global political and economic impact.
+- It saves the U.S. money and helps build economic partnerships – Some health challenges such as HIV/AIDS and neglected tropical diseases can have major global political and economic impacts.
 Good health is part of the foundation for building a stable economy.
 Poor health hinders one’s ability to access educational opportunities or hold a job.
 Poor health undermines countries’ development and trade and can reinforce the cycle of poverty and political instability.

-- It demonstrates moral leadership and improves how other countries view America – U.S. leadership on global health issues provides us with a constructive opportunity in public diplomacy.
-As a world leader, the U.S. is positioned to assist developing countries through investment in health assistance and use this assistance to support constructive U.S. engagement with weak and failing states.
+- It demonstrates moral leadership and improves how other countries view the U.S. – U.S. leadership on global health issues provides us with a constructive opportunity in public diplomacy.
+As a world leader, the U.S. is positioned to assist developing countries through investment in health services and use this assistance to support constructive U.S. engagement with weak and failing states.
 No diplomatic initiatives can better serve the U.S. interest in winning people’s hearts and minds than investing in global health programs.